Library Use & Behavior Guidelines

 Enforcement of Major Violations

 - 1st violation - Person must leave the library property for an amount of time determined by the library manager or his/her designee.
 The length of exclusion will depend on the severity of the violation and can range from one day to a longer period of time up to and including a permanent exclusion.
 Library administration will refer matters to law enforcement (including those related to trespassing), when applicable.
 When a person is excluded from one branch of the Davidson County Public Library system, he or she is excluded from all branches, including the Davidson County Historical Museum.
+The person is also prohibited from calling the library during this time.

 Patrons excluded from library property may appeal the decision by contacting the Director of the Davidson County Public Library system.